kiki-i/libpico/README.md

 cd libpico && mkdir build
 ```

-Go into the `build` directory and generate Ninja build files using Make:
+Go into the `build` directory and generate Ninja build files using CMake:

 ```
-cd build && make -G ninja ..
+cd build && cmake -G Ninja ..
 ```

 Build the project using Ninja: